-Through the Ask a Climber program, volunteer climbers and climbing rangers provide informal interpretive programs each day during the summer season near the El Capitan shuttle stop.
+Through the Ask a Climber program, climbing rangers provide informal interpretive programs each day during the summer season near the El Capitan shuttle stop.
 Telescopes are available so visitors can have a closer look, while experts provide real-time commentary.
 Additionally, climbing-steward interns educate climbers about Leave No Trace practices for big-wall climbing and collect data about climber use patterns.

 Your support helps educate visitors about rock-climbing and climber stewardship.

 Partnering with Yosemite National Park and the Yosemite Climbing Association.